 Overpayment of federal grant funds

 Federal regulations provide that 50% of the unearned amount of all federal grants is protected by the federal calculation.
-Any grant amount subject to repayment is returned by the Office of Financial Aid at Molloy College, and that amount will be billed to the student's bursar account as a debt to the Molloy College.
+Any grant amount subject to repayment is returned by the Office of Financial Aid at Molloy University, and that amount will be billed to the student's bursar account as a debt to the Molloy University.
 School and student responsibility for return of unearned federal funds The student and the school are both responsible for returning unearned federal financial aid to the federal government.
 The student will be billed for any amount due as a result of the return of federal aid funds (R2T4) calculation.